eProsima/vulcanexus/docs/rst/tutorials/core/qos/ownership/ownership.rst

     export FASTRTPS_DEFAULT_PROFILES_FILE=~/large_strength.xml
     ros2 run demo_nodes_cpp talker

-Now it must be seen that the first talker keeps sending messages, but the messages being read by listener are those of the newly created talker (The number of the message being sent by last talker should be the same as the number of the arriving message in listener).
+Now, it can be seen that, although the first talker keeps sending messages, the messages being read by listener are those of the newly created talker, i.e. the message index sent by second talker matches that of the arriving message in listener.
-This is happening due to the fact that this last talker has a higher Ownership Strength value, than the first talker.
+This is happening due to the second talker setting a higher Ownership Strength value than the first one.

 If now the second talker process is killed, the messages being received by the listener are the ones from the first talker.